rmholmes/rmholmes.github.io/_pages/about.md

 at the [University of New South Wales](https://www.unsw.edu.au/) in Sydney, Australia.
-I have recently been awarded an ARC Discovery Early Career Research Award (DECRA) fellowship that will begin at the School of Geosciences, the University of Sydney, in mid-2021.
+I have recently been awarded an ARC Discovery Early Career Research Award (DECRA) fellowship that will begin at the School of Geosciences, the University of Sydney, in August 2021.

 ## Research Interests